natf17/shopify-embedded-app/README.md

       - or to embedded app url ()

 - Scenario 2: The shop is already installed, and we have a token (`/shopify`)
-- Step 1: Verify the installation request: See ShopifyInstallationRequestFilter
+- Step 1: Verify the installation request: See `ShopifyInstallationRequestFilter`
-- ShopifyOAuthTokenExistsFilter finds a token for this shop.
+- `AutoOAuthTokenLoaderFilter` finds a token for this shop.
 If it's invalid, it deletes it and reverts to scenario 1
 - In OAuth2AuthorizationRequestRedirectFilter, ShopifyOAuth2AuthorizationRequestResolver returns null, and OAuth2AuthorizationRequestRedirectFilter continues through the chain

 - We leverage Spring Security OAuth2 Resource Server to validate the session token